 - Netherworld has been on many nationwide lists of the best Haunts in America including Best Scenes & Best Overall according to Haunt World

 - Past themes include: Banshee, The Hive, and The Dead Ones

 7. The 13th Gate & Necropolis 13: Baton Rouge, LA

-Situated in the heart of Voodoo Country, The 13th Gate & Necropolis is one of the most consistenly recognized "top Haunted Attractions" in the Nation.
-The 13th Gate features both indoor and outdoor attractions, including a crawl-through creamatory oven, a ride in an old hearse, and a rickey bridge over a pit of live snakes.
-Part of the 13th Gate's success is its offering of off season activites.
-When they aren't scaring the pants off their patrons, they opperate as a full Movie production company, creating sets, props, and other special effects for television and movies.
+Situated in the heart of Voodoo Country, The 13th Gate & Necropolis is one of the most consistently recognized "top Haunted Attractions" in the Nation.
+The 13th Gate features both indoor and outdoor attractions, including a crawl-through crematory oven, a ride in an old hearse, and a rickety bridge over a pit of live snakes.
+Part of the 13th Gate's success is its offering of offseason activities.
+When they aren't scaring the pants off their patrons, they operate as a full Movie production company, creating sets, props, and other special effects for television and movies.
 The Necropolis 13 is unlike anything else on this list.
-It is a city block-wide Lousiana style graveyard, crawling with zombies.
-The enterance?
+It is a city-block-wide Lousiana style graveyard, crawling with zombies.
+The entrance?
 An open grave that leads down 13 more steps into haunted catacombs.
 From there it's a half-mile trek to the exit.

 - The Necropolis 13 features a Voodoo Lord named Baron Samedi, the Voodo God of Death and Resurrection.
 This was also the identity of one of the Villians in the James Bond film "Live and Let Die."

 - The 13th Gate was selected as Haunt World's #1 attraction in 2012

 8. Rob Zombie's Great American Nightmare: Scottsdale, AZ